 - Your nurse will bring your treatment and any equipment needed with them

 - Your nurse will ask you some questions to check you are able to have treatment.
-They might also check your weight to make sure we are giving you the correct dose

 - Once these checks have been completed, your nurse will begin your treatment